Summarize this page via

 Conclusion

-Remember: a successful keyword strategy isn’t about ranking for the most keywords, it’s about ranking for the right keywords that drive qualified traffic and conversions for your business.
+A successful keyword strategy isn’t about ranking for the most keywords; it’s about ranking for the right keywords that drive qualified traffic and conversions for your business.

 The SEO landscape continues evolving, but focusing on user intent and providing genuine value will always be the foundation of effective keyword targeting.
 Use this guide as your roadmap, but always prioritize creating content that genuinely helps your audience.